 Artemis may be required to raise additional funds in the future for the development of its projects and other activities through the issuance of additional equity or debt.
-Current financial and economic conditions globally have been subject to increased uncertainties.
+Current financial and economic conditions globally have been subject to increased uncertainties, including as a result of the potential imposition of tariff regimes.
 Access to financing has been negatively affected in some instances by these economic uncertainties.
 These factors, as volatile as they are, may affect the ability of Artemis to obtain equity and/or debt financing in the future and, if obtained, influence the terms available to Artemis.
 If these increased levels of volatility and market turmoil continue, Artemis may not be able to secure appropriate debt or equity financing.
 If additional capital is raised by the issuance of shares from the treasury of Artemis, shareholders may suffer dilution.
 Future borrowings by Artemis may increase the level of financial and interest rate risk to Artemis as Artemis will be required to service future indebtedness.